joshuajerome/Gatling-PPDM/READMORE.md

 _**Confidential**_ --> **PPDM uris are for confidential internal use only.**

 ### src/test/resources
+This directory contains all the resources used within the project.
 - ### data.csv
 	_**data.csv**_ is the configuration file passed into **CSVReader** and is required for the functionality of this project.
 For instructions and examples on how to format _**data.csv**_, see [prequisites](https://github.com/joshuajerome/Gatling-PPDM/blob/master/READMORE.md#prerequisites).
 - ### postBody.json